-Is Rhode Island a no fault state?
+Is Rhode Island a no-fault state?

 Yes.
 Rhode Island is a “no fault” divorce state.
-However, this no-fault designation is a misnomer since it means that fault grounds are not necessary to obtain a divorce in Rhode Island.
+However, a no-fault designation is a misnomer since “no fault” means that fault grounds are not necessary in order to obtain a divorce in Rhode Island.
 This does NOT mean that fault is irrelevant in a Rhode Island divorce.
-This means that all that is required TO OBTAIN A DIVOIRCE is irreconcilable differences that lead to the irremediable breakdown of the marriage (15-5-3.1).
-The vast majority of divorces in Rhode Island are filed based on irreconcilable differences grounds.
-Of the divorces that are filed based on fault grounds, the vast majority are not granted based on fault grounds.
-This is because the alleged at fault spouse refuses to agree to settle the divorce case with a fault designation.
-I have seen some divorces in which fault grounds are the basis for the divorce when there was a full divorce trial on the merits or when the other spouse was defaulted for not attending court or answering the RI divorce case.
+This means that all that is required TO OBTAIN A DIVORCE is irreconcilable differences that lead to the irremediable breakdown of the marriage (15-5-3.1).
+In fact, fault could play a role in the division of the marital assets.
+Fault could possibly be involved in an alimony determination although need and ability to pay are the most important.

 Fault still could play a role in the equitable distribution of assets and debts pursuant to the Rhode Island equitable distribution statute (SECTION 15-5-16.1) The equitable distribution statute sets forth 12 factors to determine equitable distribution.
 Factors #2 and #11 directly pertain to fault as a grounds to distribute debt and assets.
 Element #12 is a catch-all which could include fault.

 Here are elements #2, #11 and #12 from the RI equitable distribution statute: “… (2) “The conduct of the parties during the marriage; ….
 (11) Either party’s wasteful dissipation of assets or any transfer or encumbrance of assets made in contemplation of divorce without fair consideration; and….
 (12) Any factor which the court shall expressly find to be just and proper.”
 RI General law 15-5-3.1 also point out that other factors could be relevant to fault such as the contributions each spouse has made to preservation of assets.

 How long does an uncontested divorce take in Rhode Island?